diefenbecker/opencistern/README.md

 # zisternenmessung
-Checks the level of your cistern using various possible sensors (Ultrasound, ToF)
+Checks the level of your cistern using various possible sensors (Ultrasound, ToF).
+Selection of different cistern shapes (cylinder, square, horizontal, standing) with calculation of the volume.
+The measured values are output on a separate website (ESP8266), via MQTT to your own MQTT broker or via http to your own web interface.
+In addition, it is possible to prepare the data on ww.bubux.de.

 ## Supported distance sensors